-Polyester is the most commonly used fiber because itÕs relatively cheap, easy to care for, and readily modified.
-ItÕs hydrophobic which effects moisture movement, without absorption, resulting in a quick drying fabric.
+Polyester is the most commonly used fiber because it’s relatively cheap, easy to care for, and readily modified.
+It’s hydrophobic which affects moisture movement, without absorption, resulting in a quick-drying fabric.
 It can also be modified in different ways.
-COOLMAX is one example of a modified polyester fiber allowing moisture to disperse and evaporate quickly while being highly air permeable to improve drying time.
+COOLMAX is one example of a modified polyester fiber that allows moisture to disperse and evaporate quickly while being highly air-permeable to improve drying time.

 Polypropylene has very low moisture absorption and good wicking properties.
-The fibers are soft, however, it tends to absorb oil, which leads to odor retention.
+The fibers are soft, however, they tend to absorb oil, which leads to odor retention.

 Merino wool is highly absorbent.
 Each fiber has a structure that allows it to stretch, recover, and insulate effectively.
 It is hygroscopic, which allows it to absorb moisture into the central structure of the fiber, without feeling damp or clammy.
 As moisture is absorbed, the hydrogen bonds in the water molecules are broken and chemically react with the molecules in the wool fiber to generate heat.
 This provides warmth in cold conditions while absorbing perspiration and facilitating thermoregulation in warm conditions.

 Features of mid layers